 Hemorrhoid treatment focuses on relieving the patient's symptoms.
 This may include lifestyle changes, the use of topical creams, and endoscopic or surgical correction when needed.
-The team at the Association of South Bay Surgeons in Torrance, California, treats hemorrhoids on an outpatient basis.
+The team at the Association of South Bay Surgeons in Torrance, California and San Pedro, CA, treats hemorrhoids on an outpatient basis.

 Hemorrhoids are very common today, with around 50% of people having them by the time they turn 50.
 While hemorrhoids are seen in both sexes, they are especially common among women because they often develop during pregnancy.
 However, hemorrhoids during pregnancy are usually temporary and resolve after the baby is born.

 If a patient experiences rectal bleeding or bloody stools, they're usually evaluated for hemorrhoids and digestive diseases, such as colorectal cancer.
 The physician does a visual examination of the anus and rectum to search for enlarged blood vessels indicating hemorrhoids.
 Additionally, the doctor does a digital exam of the rectum using a gloved and lubricated finger.
 This allows the doctor to feel abnormal swelling or growths.
 To make a hemorrhoids diagnosis, particularly in the case of internal hemorrhoids, an anoscope may be used to light up the interior of the rectum so it can be viewed more closely.
 In some cases, a proctoscope exam, which allows for a full exam of the whole rectum, is used to make the diagnosis.